UConn Huskies women's basketball: 2004 National Championship

-Rebuilding years (2005–2007)
+Rebuilding Years (2004–2007)

 Relative to their high standards, UConn struggled during the first two years following Taurasi's graduation in 2004.
 Some of its highly touted recruits did not play up to expectations while others suffered injuries.
-Taken together during the three years 2005–2007, UConn never made a Final Four, something that had become almost routine (17 final fours in 22 years from 1995 to 2016).
+Taken together during the three years 2005–2007, UConn never made a Final Four, something that had become almost routine (7 final fours in 10 years from 1995 to 2004).

 The 2004–05 season was marked with sloppy play and ragged offense; UConn lost 8 games and failed to win the Big East regular season crown for the first time since 1993.
-In the NCAA tournament, UConn lost to Stanford in the Sweet Sixteen.
+In the NCAA tournament, UConn lost to Stanford 76–59 in the Sweet Sixteen.

 In the 2005–06 season, UConn showed some signs of improvement, winning the Big East tournament and beating Georgia in the Sweet Sixteen thanks to a fadeaway 3-pointer with 1.8 seconds left by senior Barbara Turner.
-Behind a home state crowd, UConn almost upset #1 ranked Duke in the regional final, before falling in overtime by 2 points.
+Behind a home state crowd, UConn almost upset #1 ranked Duke in the NCAA Tournament regional final, before falling in overtime by 2 points.

-In the 2006–07 season, the team improved with the additions of Renee Montgomery, Mel Thomas, Ketia Swanier, and the #1 ranked high school player Tina Charles, helping UConn emerge as a contender again.
-UConn was a #1 seed in the NCAA tournament, but eventually lost to LSU in the regional final to end the season with a 32–4 record.
+In the 2006–07 season, the team improved their record with the additions of Renee Montgomery, Mel Thomas, Ketia Swanier, and the #1 ranked high school player Tina Charles, helping UConn emerge as a national contender again.
+UConn was a #1 seed in the NCAA tournament, but eventually lost to LSU 73–50 in the regional final (Elite Eight) to end their season with a 32–4 record.
+This season would be the last one in which UConn did not make the Final Four until 2023.